AdobeDocs/experience-platform.en/help/destinations/catalog/crm/salesforce.md

     ![Add new mapping](../../assets/catalog/crm/salesforce/add-new-mapping.png)

-1. In the select source field window, when selecting the source field choose the **[!UICONTROL Select attributes]** category and add the mappings desired.
+1. In the select source field window, when selecting the source field choose the **[!UICONTROL Select attributes]** category and select `crmID`.

     ![Source mapping](../../assets/catalog/crm/salesforce/source-mapping.png)

-1. In the select target field window, select the target field and choose the **[!UICONTROL Select identity namespace]** category and add the mappings desired.
+1. In the select target field window, select the target field and choose the **[!UICONTROL Select identity namespace]** category and select `SalesforceId`.

     ![Target mapping using SalesforceId](../../assets/catalog/crm/salesforce/target-mapping-salesforceid.png)